Part of the MahjTips guide library

 - Correct tile count

-- Exact card line
+- Exact current-card hand

 - Correct suits